JacobGriffith1/Randario_the_Red/README.md

 ### Additional Details

 Randario the Red was the first big independently led project undertaken by Tanner, Tamara, and Me during our education at Atlas School.
-I have opted to leave the code as it is, only modifying comments within as a sort of benchmark of what our skills looked like after just a few months of coding experience.
+I have opted to leave the code as it is, only modifying comments, as a sort of benchmark of what our skills looked like after just a few months of coding experience.
 Our growth has been exponential since then and I hope you enjoy seeing our humble beginnings.

 Please enjoy Randario the Red and look forward to future enchanting projects!
 -JG